0xSenzel/0xSenzel/README.md

 - 🔭 I’m currently working on Blockchain and Dapps
 - 🌱 I’m currently learning Solidity, React js and Js
 - 👯 I’m looking to collaborate on Dapps, DAO and Blockchain Security Audit
-- 📫 How to reach me: Email me!
+- 📫 How to reach me: Email me shaoqingwong@gmail.com